lerna/lerna/README.md

   1. Run the equivalent of `lerna updated` to determine which packages need to be published.
   2. If necessary, increment the `version` key in `lerna.json`.
   3. Update the `package.json` of all updated packages to their new versions.
-  4. Update all dependencies of the updated packages with the new versions.
+  4. Update all dependencies of the updated packages with the new versions, specified with a [caret (^)](https://docs.npmjs.com/files/package.json#dependencies).
   5. Create a new git commit and tag for the new version.
   6. Publish updated packages to npm.
 2. Once all packages have been published, remove the `lerna-temp` tags and add the tags to `latest`.